-Maintaining Senior Living Security
+Maintaining Senior Living Security:

-Managing who enters your facility is critical during this time to ensure the safety of your staff and residents.
+Managing who enters your facility is critical to ensure the safety of your staff and residents.
 Additionally, securing medical equipment now will help guarantee it is there when you need it.
 Access control, card readers and wireless lock systems can be easily deployed to help ensure only approved staff can enter the building or certain rooms.
 Special proximity and no-touch motion sense readers can also be deployed to help eliminate the spread of germs when accessing doors.

 Our extensive product offering and nationwide installation services can help you deploy these systems in your building.
 Contact us for help choosing the best solution for your community.

 Social distancing practices have made video calls and telehealth visits a normal part of life.
 Here are a few tips to help ensure your residents stay connected and engaged: